 As someone who was never even allowed to have boundaries, I know that setting them and having the confidence to hold them can be a confronting task.
 Plus, you know your mum isn’t going to like them or even accept them without hard push back.

-Go easy on yourself as you’re learning how to communicate what you won’t stand for anymore from your mother.
-Remember that following through on your word is extremely important, otherwise your mother will continue to think she can treat you however she likes, despite you having stated your needs.
+Go easy on yourself as you’re learning how to communicate what you won’t stand for any more from your mother.
+Remember that following through on your word is extremely important, otherwise, your narcissistic mother will continue to think she can treat you however she likes, despite you having stated your needs.

-Phrases such as, “if you keep putting me down Mum, we’re going to have to have this conversation another time,” work well.
-And if she continues to invalidate you, hang up the phone or walk out and hold true to your word.
+Phrases such as, “If you keep putting me down Mum, we’re going to have to have this conversation another time,” work well.
+And if she continues to invalidate you, hang up the phone or walk out and hold your word.

-Be prepared for her to throw accusations at you, try to make you feel guilty for ‘treating her that way,’ play the victim and many of her other games.
+Be prepared for her to throw accusations at you and try to make you feel guilty for, “daring to treat your mother that way.”
+She will no doubt play the victim and use a variety of other manipulation tactics to continue to push through your newly asserted boundaries.

 You’ve got this.
-You know your truth, no matter what manipulations she pulls out of the hat.
+You know your truth, no matter what she pulls out of the hat.

 Detach

 Detachment is way easier said than done, I know!
-However it’s imperative for your mental health now to start practicing detachment, not just when you’re around your narcissistic mother, but even in how you think of her.
+However, it’s imperative for your mental health to start practising detachment, not just when you’re around your narcissistic mother, but even in how you think of her.

-Narcissists are masterful at pulling those around them into their world, sticking an energetic hook into them, then inflicting massive guilt when those people try to pull away.
+Narcissists are masterful at pulling those around them into their world, sticking an energetic hook into them and then inflicting massive guilt when those people try to pull away.

 Your narcissistic mother does not genuinely and unconditionally love and care for you.
 In fact, it’s the opposite way around.
 While she expects unwavering loyalty from you, the thought doesn’t even enter her mind to reciprocate it with you.